Live and let live.

 This is one of my favorite sayings.
 Not just because I am a big James Bond fan but rather because I am a big fan of every human being having the right to live their true god given life.
 I recently took my first trip ever to Ellis Island and the statue of liberty, despite driving past it for many years while living in New Jersey.

 Seeing this great lady really got me to thinking about what this meant to all those people that came into this country many years ago in pursuit of freedom.
-Freedom from religious persecution, freedom from their rulers, freedom to start all over again,
+Freedom from religious persecution, freedom from their rulers, and freedom to start all over again,

 Now think about these words: